20 Places to Find Free Books Online. The following is a guest post by Bailey Harris.

 The books usually aren't "How to Manage Your Cash Flow" but rather get me to rethink the way I run my business, which--despite no business classes or diploma--continues to be in business 13 plus years after I started it.
 In that time, here are 13 of the books that had the biggest impact on how I run my business (in no particular order): Drive: The Surprising Truth About What Motivates Us by Daniel Pink: If you supervise anyone in your business, this book is a must read.
 It shows that what science knows about motivation, business isn't putting into practice.

-Fresh Delivery: Indie Booksellers Pick 2010 Favorites Recommendations from Daniel Goldin at Boswell Book Co. in Milwaukee Crooked Letter, Crooked Letter By Tom Franklin; hardcover, 288 pages; William Morrow, list price: $24.99 Larry Ott is the outcast of rural Chabot, Miss.
+In fact, many of the incentives we create can actually de-motivate our employees.
+The Knack: How Street-Smart Entrepreneurs Learn to Handle Whatever Comes Up by Norm Brodsky and Bo Burlingham: I wanted to have at least one book that was dedicated to small business and the entrepreneurial spirit.
+Fresh Delivery: Indie Booksellers Pick 2010 Favorites.
+Recommendations from Daniel Goldin at Boswell Book Co. in Milwaukee Crooked Letter, Crooked Letter By Tom Franklin; hardcover, 288 pages; William Morrow, list price: $24.99 Larry Ott is the outcast of rural Chabot, Miss.